aaams/infinite-story-download/README.md

 it is based on the roomId of the initial starting room, which is easy to find from the URL.
 For example, the URL for the starting room for the excellent story Eternal by EndMaster is http://infinite-story.com/story/room.php?id=94415.
 So the roomId in this example is 94415.

-to generate a local PDF version, use a command line: -r -p D:\Documents\myFolder\pdfName.pdf
+to generate a local PDF version, use a command line: -r [roomId] -p D:\Documents\myFolder\pdfName.pdf

 I made this project in a few hours while watching TV, so I'm actually surprised it even works.
 I'll probably update this occasionally since it's publicly available now and I'm embarrassed at the quality of the code.
 Feel free to use it, all standard disclaimers apply, etc.